meltoner/agrofelis/components/vehicle-frame/readme.md

 Additionally, a 5 mm compressible adhesive foam is glued to the external surfaces of the frame.
 This measure ensures almost air-tight protection when the covers are attached, effectively safeguarding internal components against dust and water.

-## Chassis Components and Indicative Suppliers
+## Chassis components and indicative suppliers

 The following table lists the individual components employed for manufacturing the Agrofelis chassis frame.
 The index table includes moreover the product URL, the indicative supplier, as well as the unit price total Amount.